oracle-livelabs/multicloud/azure/adb-azure-provision/introduction/introduction.md

 # Introduction

-`Oracle Database@Azure` is a cloud database service that enables you to access OCI managed Oracle Exadata infrastructure inside Azure data centers.
+`Oracle Database@Azure` is a managed Oracle Database service that runs Oracle Cloud Infrastructure (OCI)–managed Oracle databases colocated inside Microsoft Azure data centers, giving Azure applications low-latency access to Oracle Database services while billing and management are integrated through Azure.

 Oracle Autonomous AI Database available under `Oracle Database@Azure` is a fully automated database service that makes it easy for all organizations to develop and deploy application workloads, regardless of complexity, scale, or criticality.
 It is the only database cloud service that meets the needs ranging from self-service analytics to sophisticated, large-scale data management applications.
 Autonomous AI Database supports multiple workloads, including: AI Lakehouse, AI Transaction Processing, JSON-centric Applications, and Oracle APEX Low Code Development.
 Some of the key benefits include the following features:
 - Low Latency: By running Oracle databases in the same data centers as Azure applications, the service provides high performance and low-latency connectivity, crucial for mission-critical workloads.